dineshjakkam/game-project/README.md

 The template is provided with online course material at www.edx.org with the images, background music required for the game.

-The display of players log and highscore table is also coded (source code available in project folder highscore view file) but I have to take proper measures to make it work correctly at the end (currently not working).
+The display of players log and highscore table is also coded (source code available in project folder highscore view file) but I have to take proper measures to make it work correctly at the end.

 Thank you so much for your time.